 - Using the tines of a fork, score the cucumbers lengthwise- this will help the dressing cling to the cucumber.
 (Feel free to skip if in a hurry.)

 - Slice the cucumbers thinly.
-Place in a bowl and toss with the salt to help them release water.
+Place in a mixing bowl and toss with the salt to help them release water.
 Let this stand while you gather the remaining ingredients.

 - Taste and adjust salt and sweetness to your liking.
 Add more chili paste if you like.